swift-nav/swiftnav-ros2/README.md

     rosdep install --from-paths src --ignore-src -r -y
   ```

-## Step 5 (edit configuration)
+## Step 5 (Edit Configuration)
-  - Edit configurationo file.
-See [ROS2 driver configuration](#ros2-driver-configuration)
+  - Edit configuration file as required.
+See [ROS 2 driver configuration](#driver-configuration) for details.
   ```
-    vi config/params.yaml
+    nano config/params.yaml
   ```

-## Step 6 (build)
+## Step 6 (Build)
-  - Navigate to workspace directory (ie: ~/workspace)
+  - Navigate to workspace directory (e.g.: ~/workspace)
   ```
     cd ~/workspace
     source /opt/ros/humble/setup.bash
     colcon build
   ```

-## Step 7 (launching)
+## Step 7 (Launching)
-  - Source installed Swift driver and launch driver.
+  - Source installed driver and launch it
   ```
     source install/setup.bash
     ros2 launch swiftnav_ros2_driver sbpros2_driver.py
   ```

-## Step 8 (change configuration & viewing topics)
+## Step 8 (Changing Configuration and Viewing Topics)
-  - Changing the configuration files can be done from the driver source, but the driver will need to be rebuilt.
-Alternatively the configuration file can be changed in the installed folder.
+  - Changing the configuration file can be done in the driver source, but the driver will need to be rebuilt.
+Alternatively, the configuration file can be changed in the installed directory.
   ```
-    vi install/swiftnav_ros2_driver/share/swiftnav_ros2_driver/config/params.yaml
+    nano install/swiftnav_ros2_driver/share/swiftnav_ros2_driver/config/params.yaml
   ```
-  - Swift specific SBP messages are not part of the ROS2 standard library, thus the following command must be run in any terminal that is used for intergacing with this driver. (ie: echoing the angular_rate message in a new terminal)
+  - Swift specific SBP messages are not a part of the ROS 2 standard library, therefore the following command must be run in any terminal that is used for interfacing with this driver (e.g.: echoing the `baseline` message in a new terminal)
   ```
     source install/setup.bash
-    ros2 topic echo /angular_rate
+    ros2 topic echo /baseline
   ```

 # Building Driver Using Docker

-## Step 1 (clone and build docker image)
+## Step 1 (Clone and Build Docker Image)
   - Clone the repo, build Docker image, run docker image.
   ```
     git clone https://github.com/swift-nav/swiftnav-ros2.git